slanning/perl-ogre/examples/README.txt

 - manualobject.pl: use ManualObject to draw arbitrary shapes (taken from several wiki articles)

-- sdlrobot.pl: render Ogre in an SDL-Perl application
+#- sdlrobot.pl: render Ogre in an SDL-Perl application
+# needs updating